 Copyright 2013 James Marsh

-The stream is still flowing near a normal level and clear.
+The stream is flowing way above a normal level and highly stained.
 Very good hatches are taking place.
-We received three good reports from customers fishing this past week.
+Give it time to drop and clear.

 Stream Conditions: